Skip to main content

 4. Check the Ethernet controller LEDs on the server.
 These LEDs indicate whether there is a problem with the connector, cable, or switch.

-• The Ethernet link status LED is lit when the Ethernet controller has established link with the switch port.
-If the LED is off, there might be a defective connector or cable or a problem with the switch port.
-In some cases, a bi-color link LED is used.
-Green indicates a link at the highest network speed.
-Yellow indicates a link lower than the highest network speed.
+• The Ethernet link status LED is lit when the Ethernet controller receives a link indication from the switch.
+If the LED is off, there might be a defective connector or cable or a problem with the switch.

-• The Ethernet transmit/receive activity LED is lit or blinks when the Ethernet controller sends or receives data over the Ethernet network.
-If the Ethernet transmit/receive activity is off, make sure that the switch is powered on, the network is operating, and the correct device drivers are installed.
+• The Ethernet transmit/receive activity LED is lit when the Ethernet controller sends or receives data over the Ethernet network.
+If the Ethernet transmit/receive activity is off, make sure that the hub and network are operating and that the correct device drivers are installed.

 If the Ethernet controller still cannot connect to the network but the hardware appears to be working, the network administrator must investigate other possible causes of the error.